ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(5000)
 wend
 ```
 List of the launched processes is available via [`ProcessList`](https://www.autoitscript.com/autoit3/docs/functions/ProcessList.htm) AutoIt function.
 The function is able to receive an input parameter with a process name for searching.
 The `AutoHotKey.exe` process name is passed to the function in our example. `ProcessList` returns two dimensional array.
-This is a description of a meaning of resulting array elements from our example:
+This is a description of a meaning of resulting array's elements from our example:

 | Element | Description |
 | -- | -- |